-To implement a prudent investment and financial strategy to restore the ASCF to its adjusted value and create a reserve fund.
+Objective #1: To continue implementing a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.

-Background: In late 2008 world financial market conditions deteriorated leading to significant declines in the market value of most public and private investment portfolios.
+Background: In 2007 and throughout 2008 world financial market conditions were in a depressed

+· To identify new partnerships and potential sources of condition leading to significant declines in the market value of most public and private investment portfolios, including the Foundation's portfolio.

 The Foundation is mandated through its funding agreement with the Government of Canada to manage its funds within the parameters of safety and prudence using a balanced investment program including bonds, common stocks and treasury bills or other short-term securities.
-Foundation funds are managed to achieve the highest investment return that can be obtained within the level of risk acceptance to the Investment Committee because investment returns impact ASCF Program funding that must be provided by the Foundation in perpetuity.
+Foundation funds are managed to achieve the highest investment return that can be obtained within the level of risk acceptance to the Investment Committee because investment returns impact the Foundation's Program funding that must be provided by the Foundation in perpetuity.
 In accordance with our Investment Policy and Investment Strategy (Appendix II)

-"The objectives will be to not only preserve the capital value of the Foundation Fund, but also to provide the best possible real return on investments while maintaining an acceptable level of risk.
+"the objectives will be to not only preserve the capital value of the Foundation Fund, but also to provide the best possible real return on investments while maintaining an acceptable level of risk.
 As such, a primary objective is to achieve a minimum annualized return of inflation plus 3% in any four-year period."